-graduated from Villanova.
+Katie Culver graduated from Villanova.
 She taught in South Central LA and Washington D.C. as a volunteer with “Response-Ability.”
 Katie earned a Masters in Teaching from Trinity and a Ph.D. in Urban Education from Temple.
-A mother of three, Katie is an adjunct at Temple in the Department of Leadership and Policy Studies and leads gender workshops for teachers and parents.
+A mother of three, she is an adjunct at Temple in Leadership and Policy Studies and run gender workshops for teachers and parents.

-A 2010 graduate of Wellesley College, Sarah was a four-year member of the squash team and two-year co-captain.
-Now living in New York City where she works for HarperCollins publishers, Sarah is an active member of the New York and national squash scenes.
+A 2010 graduate of Wellesley College, Sarah Odell was a four-year member of the squash team and two-year co-captain.
+Sarah is an active member of the New York and national squash scenes.
 She serves on the boards of Maccabi USA Squash, the Women’s Doubles Squash Association, and the Metropolitain Squash Racquets Association.
 When Sarah isn’t reading or on a court, she enjoys good food and good company.

-is a first year student-athlete at Wellesley College with plans to major in social science or women and gender studies.
+Mariah Philips is a student-athlete at Wellesley College with plans to major in social science or women and gender studies.
 She is a member of the varsity softball team and the group, Wellesley for Equality.
-Mariah hopes to get involved in the Athlete Mentor Program next year.
+Mariah is studying abroad in Thailand.

-Ashleigh Sargent is a sophomore at Wellesley College majoring in Psychology and minoring in Mathematics.
-She is on the varsity basketball team, a member of the Student Athlete Advisory Committee, and a head of the Wellesley Athlete Mentor Program.
+Ashleigh Sargent is a 2013 graduate of Wellesley College.
+She played varsity basketball, was on the Student Athlete Advisory Committee, and a head of the Wellesley Athlete Mentor Program.

 Vanessa Wilkins is a junior pursuing a history major and economics minor from Wellesley College.
 A three-year member of the varsity track and cross country teams, Vanessa enjoys exploring Boston and wandering the aisles of Whole Foods when she’s not running (or thinking about running).